What to Bring (and What Not to Bring)

 - Pets – only fish, in tanks of 10 gallons or less, are permitted in the residence halls.
 Students who plan to have an Emotional Support Animal or Service Animal must complete the Housing Accommodations Request process with the Student Accessibility Services office before bringing the animal into the residence halls.

 - Knives - In order to be permitted in the residence halls, knives must have a total unfolded length of 4.5” or less, only one blade side, and the blade cannot be gravity, spring or otherwise mechanically assisted.
-A few examples of knives that are prohibited: Swiss army knife, switchblade, gravity knife, box cutters.

 The following items are NOT PERMITTED: